brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-02.md

 Cowed, Harry looked away.
 "And what position is that?"

 "Don't play stupid boy.
-You might not have contracted Lycanthrosis, but the Dark Lord and I *both* know you've been in contact with Black and Lupin."
+You might not have contracted Lycanthrosis[^22-1], but the Dark Lord and I *both* know you've been in contact with Black and Lupin."